 Mermaid Avenue (with Billy Bragg)

 As much as anything, the nostalgic Americana of the lyrics and the rustic feel recall The Band’s recordings; when Jeff Tweedy’s voice cracks during the mournful ‘Another Man’s Done Gone’, it’s evocative of Richard Manuel.
 Tweedy and Bragg share the lead vocals between them, and the contrast is effective; Tweedy’s voice is more supple and youthful than Bragg’s deadpan.
-It’s almost as though they’re playing as Guthrie at two different ages; the young idealist and the old and world weary eccentric.
+They’re playing Guthrie at two different ages; Tweedy is the young idealist and Bragg the old and world-weary eccentric.
 Natalie Merchant takes lead vocals for the low key acoustic ‘Birds and Ships’, and adds harmonies to the lovely ‘Way Over Yonder In The Minor Key’, while English folkie Eliza Carthy guests on violin.

 I was primed to love Summerteeth – it was my first Wilco album, and I bought it at the beginning of summer, just after a root canal.
 Where Being There was a trawl through classic rock, this tends far more towards classic pop, with a previously undisclosed influence from Brian Wilson and there are very few traces of country.
 It’s also the most Jay Bennett dominated Wilco album, with lots of vintage keyboards layered on.